coady/multimethod/README.md

     assert not issubclass(subclass, cls)
 ```

-If a type implements a custom `__instancecheck__`, it is automatically detected and dispatched on (without caching). `parametric` provisionally provides a convenient constructor, with support for predicate functions and checking attributes.
+If a type implements a custom `__instancecheck__`, it is automatically detected and dispatched on (without caching). `parametric` provides a convenient constructor, with support for predicate functions and checking attributes.

 ```python
 from multimethod import parametric